ros-controls/ros2_control/controller_manager/doc/controller_chaining.rst

 As an example, PID controllers export one virtual interface ``pid_reference`` and stop their subscriber ``<controller_name>/pid_reference`` when used in chained mode.  'diff_drive_controller' controller exports list of virtual interfaces  ``<controller_name>/v_x``, ``<controller_name>/v_y``, and ``<controller_name>/w_z``, and stops subscribers from topics ``<controller_name>/cmd_vel`` and ``<controller_name>/cmd_vel_unstamped``.
 Its publishers can continue running.

+Nomenclature
+^^^^^^^^^^^^^^

+There are two types of interfaces within the context of ``ros2_control``: ``CommandInterface`` and ``StateInterface``.

+- The ``CommandInterface`` is a Read-Write type of interface that can be used to get and set values.
+Its typical use-case is to set command values to the hardware.
+- The ``StateInterface`` is a Read-Only type of interface that can be used to get values.
+Its typical use-case is to get actual state values from the hardware.

+These interfaces are utilized in different places within the controller in order to have a functional controller or controller chain that commands the hardware.

+- The ``virtual InterfaceConfiguration command_interface_configuration() const`` method defined in the ``ControllerInterface`` class is used to define the command interfaces used by the controller.
+These interfaces are used to command the hardware or the exposed reference interfaces from another controller.
+The ``controller_manager`` uses this configuration to claim the command interfaces from the ``ResourceManager``.
+- The ``virtual InterfaceConfiguration state_interface_configuration() const`` method defined in the ``ControllerInterface`` class is used to define the state interfaces used by the controller.
+These interfaces are used to get the actual state values from the hardware or the exposed state interfaces from another controller.
+The ``controller_manager`` uses this configuration to claim the state interfaces from the ``ResourceManager``.
+- The ``std::vector<hardware_interface::CommandInterface> export_reference_interfaces()`` method defined in the ``ChainableController`` class is used to define the reference interfaces exposed by the controller.
+These interfaces are used to command the controller from other controllers.
+- The ``std::vector<hardware_interface::StateInterface> export_state_interfaces()`` method defined in the ``ChainableController`` class is used to define the state interfaces exposed by the controller.
+These interfaces are used to get the actual state values from the controller by other controllers.

 Inner Resource Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^